'It Made Me Feel Like They Don't Want Me':

 In the 2016-2017 school year, Washington school districts reported 33,268 restraint and isolation incidents involving 6,720 students.
 In some cases, individual students were either restrained or isolated dozens of times.

-Chapter two: No State Oversight On School Reasons For Restraint, Isolation
+No State Oversight On School Reasons For Restraint, Isolation:

 The statewide data, reported to the Office of Public of Superintendent of Instruction, gives no insight into whether those restraint and isolation incidents occurred only in school safety emergencies, where someone was likely to be seriously harmed, as the 2015 law requires.